EGrushevskyi/ClinicCRM/README.md

 This class does input validation and coordinates CRUD actions via repository classes

 ## Repository layer.
-According to the task specification, the project does not connect to a real DB, but rather uses in-memory repositories.
+The project does not connect to a real DB, but rather uses in-memory repositories.
 It contains some mock data for doctors and patients.

 ## Notes